bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/01-Sequelize-Library/README.md

 # Sequelize Library

-In this activity, you will use sequelize query methods to create the required routes.
+In this activity, you will use Sequelize query methods to create the required routes.

 ## Instructions

-* Create a `'sequelize_library'` DB.
+* Create a `sequelize_library` DB.

 * Navigate to the [Unsolved](Unsolved/) folder and run `npm install` in your terminal.

 * Be sure to modify the [connection.js](Unsolved/app/config/connection.js) file to include your MySQL user/database information.

-* In the [api-routes.js](Unsolved/app/routes/api-routes.js) file, modify the following routes to use sequelize query methods:
+* In the [api-routes.js](Unsolved/app/routes/api-routes.js) file, modify the following routes to use Sequelize query methods:

   * Get all books